Rossa (singer): 2020–2023: Masih and Another Journey : The Beginning

-In 2021, Rossa released a single titled "Wanita" which was composed by Ryan D'Masiv and mastered by Randy Merrill.
-An engineer who subscribes to the Grammy Awards who usually handles the albums of international singers such as Taylor Swift, Adele, Ariana Grande, Lady Gaga, and many more.
-This single is dedicated to Rossa to appreciate the great women who always fight for their families, especially during the COVID-19 pandemic like this.
-Di single ini Rossa juga mendapatkan kesempatan pertama dari Apple Music sebagai Artist Asia Tenggara Pertama yang mendapatkan fitur terbaru Spatial Audio (Dolby Atmos).
-Rossa juga dipilih oleh Spotify sebagai perwakilan Indonesia untuk kampanye "SPOTIFY EQUAL" selama bulan Agustus 2021.
+In 2021, Rossa released a single titled Wanita, composed by Ryan D'Masiv and mastered by Randy Merrill — a renowned engineer at the Grammy Awards who has worked on albums for international artists such as Taylor Swift, Adele, Ariana Grande, and Lady Gaga.
+Rossa dedicated this single to strong women persevering through the challenges of the COVID-19 pandemic.
+Wanita also marked a milestone, as Rossa became the first Southeast Asian artist to feature on Apple Music's latest Spatial Audio (Dolby Atmos) technology.